dizzymacho/bnr-frontier-content/Projects/React Native App/notes.md

+### 2018-11-15

+* Let's determine functionality for the MVP
+* We then need to figure out sprints, and what we want to accomplish with each sprint.
+* We'll figure out screencast topics during the sprints.
+* Scott suggesting off of front end masters ( Israel look at that)
+* Having the main list with screencasts.
+* Login/Sign up.
+* Searching needs to be good.
+* Bookmarking List
+* Metrics tracking, what are people doing.
+* Just use the Vimeo API or does Frontier API
+* Sentry - tracks issues
+* Fastlane - Build automation tool for android and iOS
+* Testing - talk to Josh about that.

+### Possible content
+* Screencasts
+* blog posts from screencasts
+* between 2 nerds episode

+### Next Steps
+* Israel create repo
+* Put requirements together for MVP
+* Get people on board

+---

 ### 2018-11-8

 Scott Burton and Israel Machovec discussed making a React Native mobile app for The Frontier.
 While creating a mobile app for The Frontier isn't solving a high priority problem, creating content for React Native is something we're interested in exploring.